tektutor/openshift-tekton-march-2022/Day4/README.md

 [unnamed-0] Hello from Bash!
 </pre>

-## How to control the task execution if a step errored out and you know it isn't a show-stopper?
+## ⛹️‍♀️ Lab - How to control the task execution if a step errored out and you know it isn't a show-stopper?

 Create the task
 ```